hth313/ladybug/doc/prompting.rst

 Postfix operands
 ================

 The postfix operand is a byte that cannot be safely stored directly in the program memory.
-The reason is that it can be any byte, even the first byte of a multi-byte instruction which would consume innocent bytes following it, potentially making a total mess of program memory.
+The reason is that it can be any byte, even the first byte of a multi-byte instruction which would consume innocent bytes following it, potentially making a total mess of the program memory.

 The solution used here is to wrap the operand byte in a wrapper that makes it safe.
-The wrapper used here the same as is used for alpha literals.
+The wrapper used is the alpha literal wrapper.
 Thus, an instruction such as ``SL`` (shift left) consists of two visible instructions in program memory:

 .. code-block:: ca65